FDG: A Precise Measurement of Fault Diagnosability Gain of Test Cases: Results

-Table~\ref{tab:RQ2_stat} shows the average number of total and failing test cases generated by EvoSuite for the studied subjects, using 3 and 10 minutes as budgets, respectively (hereafter denoted by T3 and T10).
-These tests correspond to $T'$ in Line 3 of Algorithm~\ref{algo:ours}.
-Using these generated test cases, we evaluate localisation performance after a different number of human oracle queries.
+Table~\ref{tab:RQ2_stat} shows the average number of total and failing test cases generated by \evo for the studied faults, using 3 and 10 minutes as time budgets, $b_t$, respectively (hereafter denoted by T3 and T10).
+These tests correspond to $T'$ in Algorithm~\ref{algo:ours}.
+Using these generated test cases, we evaluate fault localisation performance after a different number of oracle queries.

-Fig.~\ref{fig:RQ2} shows how the acc@n values change as the query budget increases for T3 and T10 scenarios.
+Fig.~\ref{fig:RQ2} shows how the acc@n values change as the query budget increases for T3 (top) and T10 (bottom) scenarios.
 Overall, T10 has slightly better localisation results and less standard deviation in performance than T3, although the difference is not significant.
-This is as expected, for T10 is more likely to produce larger and more diverse sets of test cases.
-Through ten oracle queries, we can achieve about 13 times acc@1 and 2 times acc@10 values compared to the initial test set.
-We expect faults with a single failing \dfj test case to be more difficult to localise and hence analyse these separately.
-In total, 138 out of 196 studied faults have a single failing test case (the average is 2.2).
-For these faults, ten human queries can increase the acc@1 from 4 to 42 (10.5x) and the acc@10 from 50 to 97 (1.9x) with T10, which is an almost equivalent improvement compared to the overall results.
-Interestingly, it is not required to generate many additional failing test cases to localise faults accurately.
-The localisation results are still promising despite the small number of generated failing test cases (see Table~\ref{tab:RQ2_stat}).
-This is because generated passing test cases can still effectively decrease the suspiciousness of non-faulty program elements.
+This is as expected, for T10 is larger, thus more likely to contain diverse test cases.
+We note that the effectiveness of test suite augmentation with automatically generated test cases is less than that of augmentation with human-written test cases.
+However, augmenting the test suite with generated test cases also increases the SBFL accuracy significantly.
+The test suite with ten newly labelled test cases achieves 11.6x acc@1 ($=58/5$) and 2.2x acc@10 ($=147/68$) compared to those of the initial test suite (\# queries = 0).

-We answer RQ2 by noting that \name can effectively localise real-world faults, even when there are only a few failing test cases.
-Using EvoSuite and \unifiedmetric, \name can localise 27\% (52 out of 196) of the studied faults at the top, and 66\% (130 out of 196) faults within the top ten, while requiring only ten human oracle queries.
+Interestingly, we note that accurate fault localisation does not always require many additional \textit{failing} test cases to be generated.
+The localisation results tend to be positive despite the small number of failing test cases that have been generated (see Table~\ref{tab:RQ2_stat}).
+This is because generated passing test cases can still effectively contribute to decreasing the suspiciousness of non-faulty program elements.